IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 ..
 Note::
    Term :guilabel:`Plot Display` is used for any base window for displaying plots.
-Following that the :guilabel:`Plot Widget` contains a single :guilabel:`Plot Display`, while :guilabel:`Table Plot View` and :guilabel:`Stacked Plot View` consist of multiple :guilabel:`Plot Displays`.
+Following that the :guilabel:`Plot Figure` contains a single :guilabel:`Plot Display`, while :guilabel:`Table Plot View` and :guilabel:`Stacked Plot View` consist of multiple :guilabel:`Plot Displays`.